We can only help as many animals as our funding permits.

 MN Spay Neuter Assistance Program has a Fix-a-Feral program that provides low-cost spay/neuter, vaccinations for rabies and distemper, topical parasite treatment, microchip, and ear-tipping for feral/outdoor cat.
 The price includes MN SNAP's great care, conscientious surgical services, and staff that is always helpful and kind.
 Remember, MN SNAP also serves pets: $40-$50 per spay/neuter for cats, $60 for dogs, vaccinations $10 each.
 Click their link to read more about their complete services, eligibility requirements for pet owners (not feral caretakers), and how to contact them.
 In addition to their mobile surgical unit which visits a different town in MN each day, MN SNAP now has a stationery clinic in Minneapolis, Tuesday through Friday most every week.

 Stray Feral Rescue is a 501c3 non-profit, all-volunteer, no-kill, pet fostering and adoption organization also providing education, resources, referrals, and advocacy to benefit all animals and the humans who love them.
-Some of our volunteers are state Humane Agents trained and certified to assess and investigate cases of animal abuse, cruelty, and neglect.
 As we have available volunteers and funding, we:

 accept owner-surrendered pets for re-homing,